 By staying in Prague 3, however, you can find some cheaper options and still be close to the action.
 There’s an area here known as Zizkov that’s said to have the most bars per capita in all of Europe.
 Party on, Wayne!

-If you decide to stay in an apartment, check out our Airbnb post for a 35% discount!
 Be sure to check out our Prague hostel guide for 20 different options.
 I’ve highlighted our top three picks for hostels in Prague below:

 Overall Best Backpacker Hostel in Prague – Hostel Downtown